-A set of principles and minimum humanitarian standards in four technical areas of humanitarian response: Water supply, sanitation and hygiene promotion (WASH), Food security and nutrition, Shelter and settlement.
+A set of principles and minimum humanitarian standards in four technical areas of humanitarian response: WASH, Food security and nutrition, Shelter and settlement.

 Terrorist Organizations

 Groups or entities that use or advocate the use of violence and intimidation for political, religious, or ideological purposes, aiming to instill fear and achieve their objectives.